hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 Cut the entire `// MARK: Persistence` section out of `WatchViewController` and paste it into **Watchlist.swift**.

-Back in **WatchViewController.swift**, in `tableView(commitEditingStyle, forRowAtIndexPath)`, the code still tries to call the old `saveWatchlist()` method.
-Change this to:

-	watchlist.removeAtIndex(indexPath.row)
-	watchlist.saveWatchlist()

-We can also remove `init(coder)`, because it just existed to call `loadWatchlist()`.

-If we're not loading the watchlist file here, then what is a good place?
-I think it makes most sense to load the plist file when the Watchlist object is first created.
+Call `loadWatchlist()` from the `init()` method, so that the file gets loaded when Watchlist is constructed.

+Where does the Watchlist get created anyway?
 That happens in AppDelegate when the app starts up, in `didFinishLaunchingWithOptions`.

 > AppDelegate.swift